HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Experiments

 \subsection{Ablation Study}

+Due to the scarcity of high-resolution VQA benchmarks, we perform our ablations on V$^*$Bench; to avoid dataset bias, the optimal configurations identified here are fixed as defaults and applied consistently across all other datasets.
 We conduct ablation studies on V$^*$Bench using Qwen2.5-VL 7B to evaluate two core components: TAD and LPD.
 All the ablation using original image and target regions images.
 First, for critical region extraction, we compare four progressive approaches as shown in \tabref{tab:ablation1}: (1) Model-predicted BBox: bounding boxes predicted by a base model; (2) Question every token: attention from all question tokens without refinement; (3) Decomposing semantic units: attention based on extracted key information, corresponding to the initial step of TAD without purification; (4) TAD: our full token-level decoupling pipeline with attention purification.
 To ensure fair comparison, all detected regions are reconstructed using the LPD mechanism.
 Second, we evaluate four region concatenation strategies, starting from identical purified regions generated by our TAD.
 Results are summarized in \tabref{tab:ablation2}: (1) Sequential Concatenation: regions are cropped and concatenated in sequence; (2) Masking: background is masked as transparent while preserving original layout and resolution; (3) LPD w/o Compaction: LPD preserves relative spatial layout but pads output to the original image size; (4) LPD (Ours): our method, achieving both layout preservation and compact, interference-free representation.
-Ablation on hyper-parameters $\sigma$ and $\alpha$ is provided in Appendix \secref{hyperparameters-ablation}.
+Ablation on hyper-parameters $\sigma$ and $\alpha$ and layers is provided in Appendix Sec.~\ref{hyperparameters-ablation} and Sec.~\ref{sec:select_layer}.
+Quantitative evaluations of TAD accuracy and a study on the role of global context are provided in Appendix Sec.~\ref{sup:box}.